AusDTO/dta-website/_posts/2017-03-02-what-is-security-testing.md

 Security testing is used to find vulnerabilities in a system.
 As an ethical hacker at the DTA, I perform security testing on systems developed in-house at the DTA or in partnership with other government agencies.
 I work alongside, not outside, the product teams, helping them deliver better, secure products.

-This is the first in a series of blogs in which I look at security testing --- what is it, why do it, how we do it at the DTA and how developers and ethical hackers can work together.
+This is the first in a series of blogs in which I look at security testing &mdash; what is it, why do it, how we do it at the DTA and how developers and ethical hackers can work together.

 Security testing is one component of a larger program of activities used to secure a system.
 This includes a variety of practices, processes and assessments that look to manage the security of the system through its entire lifecycle.